khalilThabit/Ty-yotuberbot/README.md

 A simple url uploader bot with permenent thumbnail support

 ```
-Scrapped some code from @SpEcHIDe's AnyDLBot Repository
+Scrapped some code from @Ho0000s AnyDLBot Repository
 Made with Python3
 ```